RobotHand/emochi-issue-tracking/README.md

 - Check the existing issues to see if your issue has already been reported.
 If it already exists, you may wish to vote for the issue by giving it a thumbs-up 👍
 - Otherwise, click "New issue"
 - If you don't already have one, you'll need to create a GitHub account, but it's fast and free!
 - Fill out the template and I'll be notified.
-Thanks for your suggestions!

 Thanks for stopping by!